 Popular day trips 3 hours from London

-There are endless options for day trips out of London, but York remains one of the best choices on offer thanks to its myriad historic attractions.
+There are endless options for day trips out of London, but York remains a popular destination thanks to its myriad historic attractions.
 York is located a 2.5hr – 3hr hour train ride from London’s King Cross Station.

 The city of York dates back to 71AD, the time of the Ancient Romans.
 Today it remains one of the oldest walled cities in the world and home to plenty of Roman ruins.